atopile/kicad-python/README.md

 First formal release of the new IPC-API version of this package.
 Contains support for most of the KiCad API functionality that is currently exposed, which is focused around the PCB editor to enable a transition path from existing SWIG-based plugins.

-Caveats / Known Issues:

-- Compatibility limited to Python 3.9 ~ 3.12 due to `pynng` not yet being updated for 3.13